LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 Using a Fine-Tuned/Chatbot Model
 --------------------------------

 While the previous examples require few labeled instances to yield satisfying results, we can even leverage fine-tuned models to achieve better results **without any labeled data**.

 As mentioned previously, many fine-tuned models are also available that are tuned to act like assistants similar to ChatGPT.
 These models can also be used but require a different approach.
-Here, the model isusually a helpfull assistant so we can use the prompt to instruct and explan the task to the model.
-Continueing with the IMDB sentiment classification task, we can define a prompt as follows:
+Here, the model is usually a helpful assistant, so we can use the prompt to instruct and explain the task to the model.
+Continuing with the IMDB sentiment classification task, we can define a prompt as follows:

 .. code-block:: python